John-Brandon/PBR-Tier-System/README.md

 Below, we describe how the PBR Tier System study aims to expand on previous research.
 We also provide some rationale for doing so.

-TODO: Add some general rationale before getting into modeling.
+TODO: Add some general rationale for a tier system, before getting into modeling.
+Could link the poker example here:

 ## Operating model synopsis
 The underlying population dynamics were represented using an age-, sex-, and space-structured multiple-stock model (which also allows single-stock scenarios to be evaluated).
 The age-structured component of the model is an extension of single-stock assessment models employed by the NMFS scientists and the SC of the IWC (e.g., Punt 1999, Wade 2002).
 The single-stock model is expanded here to allow for two spatially overlapping stocks of the same species (Fig 1).
 This approach is similar to multi-stock models developed by the SC of the IWC for MSEs under more complicated scenarios, involving overlapping stocks, and uncertainties in stock identity with respect to catch limits (e.g. IWC 2012).